faustogenga/faustogenga/README.md

 ### Hi there 👋

+Dynamic Informatics Engineering graduate skilled in React, Node.js, and C#.
+Proven collaborator with a focus on effective communication and adaptability.
+Demonstrated proficiency in dynamic Power BI solutions during a Procter and Gamble internship, enhancing data-driven decision-making.
+Eager to apply my technology passion, strong teamwork, and soft skills in an innovative environment.
+Sets apart through technical proficiency and a commitment to effective communication, teamwork, and organization.
+Excited to contribute creativity, adaptability, and collaboration to a forward-thinking organization.
+Enriched by a multicultural background, I bring a unique perspective for positive outcomes.

 <!--
 **faustogenga/faustogenga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.